Skip to main content

 The ELISA Project hosts in-person workshops on a regular basis to gather the project community to further collaboration, accelerate working group progress, and plan for future goals.
 The next workshop will be held October 16-18 in Munich, Germany.
-A virtual component may be added if there is enough interest.
+We strongly encourage in-person participation for the best collaboration; a virtual component is available for those who can’t attend in person.
 The event will be co-hosted by Red Hat, an ELISA Member company.

 Location: Red Hat Munich Office, Werner-von-Siemens-Ring 12, 85630 Grasbrunn, Germany and virtual